shah0150/ai_bot/README.md

 ```
 npm install --save botbuilder api-ai-recognizer
 ```
-# Create a baisc echo bot
+# Create a basic echo bot

 So in this step we will create a very basic bot that will just echo what we say.
 It’s pretty dumb but it’s a start and in the next steps we will build on top of it.